two-hundred/celerity-docs/docs/applications/resources/celerity-handler-config.md

 This is useful for sharing configurations between multiple handlers in a blueprint.

 :::note
-The [`metadata.sharedHandlerConfig`](/docs/resources/celerity-handler#sharing-handler-configuration) approach may be preferred when you want all handlers in the blueprint to share the same default configuration.
+The [`metadata.sharedHandlerConfig`](/docs/applications/resources/celerity-handler#sharing-handler-configuration) approach may be preferred when you want all handlers in the blueprint to share the same default configuration.
 :::

 ## Annotations

-There are no annotations required for linking other resources to a `celerity/handlerConfig` resource.
+There are no annotations required for linking other resources to a `celerity/handlerConfig` resource or modifying the behaviour of an API resource.
 `linkSelector.byLabel` can be used to target configuration resources for specific handlers based on their labels.

 ## Specification